12345Shahid/createHalal/file-list.md

 Discover an all-in-one platform built to help you create amazing content, boost your marketing, and streamline your programming tasks – all while staying true to Halal values.

-Whether you’re writing YouTube scripts, crafting blog posts, generating images, or exploring more tools, we’ve got you covered.
+Whether you're writing YouTube scripts, crafting blog posts, generating images, or exploring more tools, we've got you covered.
 Earn rewards through ads and referrals as you create, learn, and grow.

 Join us today and experience innovation that aligns with your beliefs!.
 And that's the link of the logo image https://ibb.co.com/q7YRj3N